slamdata/quasar-fdw/README.md

 ## WIP Status

+11/11/2015:
+- Tell postgres to not execute WHERE filters when we are pushing a WHERE filter down.
+- Correctly serialize our private data between planning and executing.
+This was causing errors when memory contexts were switched for function execution.
+- Add function execution support with parameter expansion.

 11/10/2015:
 - I patched the json parser to have a reset feature so I didn't have to allocate every iteration.
 Interestingly, the parser lazy-allocates its lexer, which causes issues on the second iteration because each iteration is in a short-lived memory context.
 I had to force an allocation with `yajl_parse(handle, NULL, 0)` in the `BeginForeignScan` function in order to fix it.
 - Various fixes this morning: